adamdjbrett/swiss/_posts/2017-08-16-su-policy-statements.md

 author: adamdjbrett
 ---

 These are selected Syracuse University policy documents which might be useful in helping to facilitate leading TA orientation small groups.
+<!--more-->
-This list is not exhaustive.
+This list is not exhaustive and was for an exercise in 2017.
 Please discuss SU policy with your department and [Syracuse University  Governance, Ethics, Integrity, and Legal Compliance](supolicies.syr.edu).
-<!--more-->

 # SU Policy Statements
 [Syracuse University  Governance, Ethics, Integrity, and Legal Compliance](supolicies.syr.edu)